-Quizzes and exams must be taken at the date and time assigned in the course calendar.
-Any exam/quiz not taken on the date given or window provided, respectfully will be given a zero (0) unless extenuating circumstances apply, in which case, appropriate documentation is necessary to reopen the exam/quiz.
-Retakes will be a different version of the quiz/exam then the original.

-If the student knows in advance that they are UNABLE to take the exam/quiz on the assigned date and at the assigned time, the student should ask the instructor to take the exam/quiz early.
+- 1. Quizzes and exams must be taken at the date and time assigned in the course calendar.
+Any exam/quiz not taken on the date given or window provided, will be given a zero (0) unless extenuating circumstances apply, in which case, appropriate documentation is necessary to reopen the exam/quiz.
+Retakes will be a different version of the quiz/exam than the original. - 2.
+If the student knows in advance that they are unable to take the exam/quiz on the assigned date and time, the student should ask the instructor to take the exam/quiz early.
 The student will receive no penalty for taking an exam/quiz early.
-Early quizzes/exams will be a different version then the original.

-- Students requiring testing accommodations should provide instructors with their accommodations prior to the first exam to ensure accommodations are provided.
-Please see accommodations policy for further instruction. - 4.
+Early quizzes/exams will be a different version than the original. - 4.
+Students requiring testing accommodations should provide instructors with their accommodations prior to the first exam to ensure accommodations are provided.
+Please see accommodations policy for further instruction. - 5.
 Students should contact the faculty on or before the day of the exam when they are unable to take the exam at the scheduled date/time (unless an emergency exists).
-Students must obtain an excused absence from the Program Director before being administered a make-up exam.
+Students must obtain an excused absence from the Director of Nursing Education Programs before being administered a make-up exam.
 Please see Absence policy for further instruction.
 Faculty will arrange a date to take an alternate exam in the college testing center.
-Alternate exams will be a different version of the original exam. - Students with excused absences have up to one week to complete missed assignments and examinations.
-If a student is unable to meet this requirement they must meet with the DNEP to discuss their circumstances and receive an exception. - 6.
-Electronic answer sheets and # 2 pencils are required for all paper and pencil exams.
+Alternate exams will be a different version of the original exam. - 6.
+Students with excused absences have up to one week to complete missed assignments and examinations.
+If a student is unable to meet this requirement, they must meet with the DNEP to discuss their circumstances and receive an exception. - 7.
+Electronic answer sheets and #2 pencils are required for all paper and pencil exams.
 Some exams may be taken electronically.
 Test results will be available to students at the faculty's discretion.
 If calculators are allowed during testing, they will only include arithmetic functions and will be provided by the faculty.
 Answers marked on the Scantron are the final answers.
-Students are not permitted to keep original copies of their exams, scratch paper used during the exam and must be turned into the instructor at the conclusion of each test or test-review.
+Students are not permitted to keep original copies of their exams or scratch paper used during the exam.
+These must be turned into the instructor at the conclusion of each test or test-review. - 8.
+Electronic devices including cell phones, headphones, or any other printed materials